Department of Geology and Geophysics

 Khare N., Eggleston C.M., Lovelace D.M.
 (2005) Sorption of mitochondrial cytochrome c to hematite surfaces: Implications for electron transfer.
 Clays and Clay Minerals 53, 564-571.

-Rocks and minerals can generally only interact with their surroundings via the chemistry that happens at their surfaces.
-For this reason, understanding the surface chemistry of minerals is key to understanding how geologic materials interact with, modulate, and control our environment.
+Rocks and minerals interact with their surroundings – our environment - via the chemistry that happens at their surfaces.
+Understanding the surface chemistry of minerals is key to understanding how geologic materials interact with, modulate, and control our environment.
 Mineral surfaces affect the composition of natural waters by partitioning solutes between solid and solution, catalysis, electron transfer (abiotic and otherwise), and simply by dissolving and growing.

-I currently teach Geochemistry of Natural Waters (GEOL 4777/5777) and Geochemical Cycles and the Earth System (GEOL/ESSE 2000) in the fall semester, and either GEOL 1070 (an introductory Earth Science course specifically tailored for elementary education majors) or a seminar on semiconducting minerals in the spring semester.
+I currently teach Geochemistry of Natural Waters (GEOL 4777/5777) and Geochemical Cycles and the Earth System (GEOL/ESSE 2000) in the fall semester, and either GEOL 1070 (an introductory Earth Science course specifically tailored for elementary education majors) or a course on the chemistry of surfaces and interfaces (GEOL 5420).

 GEOL 1070 - The Earth: Its Physical Environment